• Skip to primary navigation

 Print

-Kothambari Palla Gojju (coriander leaves sweet chutney, konkani style)
+Kothambari Palla Gojju (coriander leaves sweet chutney, Konkani style)

-Prep Time: 10 minutes
+Prep Time 5 minutes

-Cook Time: 2 minutes
+Cook Time 2 minutes

 Ingredients

-• 2 cups packed coriander leaves
+• 2 cups packed fresh coriander leaves

-• 3 tablespoons grated coconut
+• 2-3 tablespoons grated coconut fresh frozen or even desiccated

-• 4 to 5 dry red chillies (optional; substitute with 1 more green chili)
+• 4 to 5 dry red chillies optional; substitute with 1 more green chili

 • 1 small marble sized tamarind or 1 teaspoon tamarind paste

-• ¼ to ½ cup jaggery or brown sugar (adjust according to taste)
+• ¼ to ½ cup jaggery or brown sugar adjust according to taste

-• ½ teaspoon salt
+• ½ teaspoon salt or to taste

-• For the seasoning:
+For the seasoning/tempering:

-• 2 teaspoons coconut oil
+• 2 teaspoons coconut oil or any cooking oil

 • 1 teaspoon mustard seeds